zyli93/ASPE-APRE/README.md

 - [x] add discussion about window size
 - [x] add example of result of PMI annotation
 - [x] add notes for deleting RB and using JJ only
-- [ ] add gensim with glove embedding
+- [x] add gensim with glove embedding
+- [ ] use higher dimension of glove

 ## Data